hannahlivnat/hannahlivnat.github.io/ga-project1/README.md

 1) Use AJAX to make a request to external data source and insert data retrieved into DOM

-    Using Merriam Webster API and displaying id, def, examples on site
+    Using Merriam Webster API and displaying id, def on site

 2) Implement Responsive Design (fully functional on desktop, tablet, mobile)